Estonian History Museum: History

-During the Soviet occupation of Estonia, the museum was nationalized and its collections given to other museums.
-Some of its materials were destroyed.
+During the Soviet occupation of Estonia, the museum was nationalized, and its collections given to other museums.
+Unfortunately, some of its materials were destroyed.

 In 1952, the museum moved to the Great Guild Hall.
 In 1989, it was renamed the Estonian History Museum.

 Maarjamäe Palace

-In 1873, Count Anatoli Orlov-Davydov (1837-1905) purchased the plot of land Maarjamäe Palace sits on today from Christian Abraham Rotermann, who had built a steam mill and factories on the land.
+In 1873, Count Anatoli Orlov-Davydov (1837–1905) purchased the plot of land Maarjamäe Palace sits on today from Christian Abraham Rotermann, who had built a steam mill and factories on the land.
 Orlov-Davydov named the land Marienberg, likely in honor of his wife Maria.
 Maarjamäe is the Estonian version of Maria.

 Due to the 1917 Revolution in Russia, the Orlov-Davydovs leased out the manor.
 From 1933 to 1937, the manor hosted a restaurant and hotel opened.
 The manor was then purchased by the Estonian government who used it to house the Military Aviation School of the Republic of Estonia.
 The school closed when the Soviets began occupying Estonia, and in 1940, the Soviet Army took over the building.

 In 1987, the History of Revolution Museum of the Estonian SSR opened in the manor.
 When Estonia regained independence in 1991, the museum was renovated and updated.

 The Film Museum, established in 2006, moved to the palace's complex in 2017.
+The park has an exhibition of Soviet-era statues by Estonian artists, dating from the Soviet occupation.